 NOTE: Selfhacked does not support taking or not taking this or any drug.
 We think drugs should be only be tried as a last resort, if needed and/or your doctor recommends it.
+Many sleep aids and mood boosters can be found all across our site or condensed into our ebooks, Biohacking Insomnia and SelfHacked Secrets.
 Do not take this post as promoting the use of this medication.
 It’s for informational purposes alone.
 It’s a popular drug and people should know what it’s used for, the evidence behind it and its drawbacks.

 - Introduction to Mirtazapine

 - 2) Mirtazapine May Improve Anxiety and Panic Disorder

 - 3) Mirtazapine Benefits Memory and Retaining of Positive Information